 1. Adult Cockroaches

 The most obvious sign of a cockroach infestation is the presence of adult roaches.
 Cockroaches are medium-sized insects; home invading species range from ¼ inch to 2 inches long.
 They’re red-brown to nearly black in color, and have antennae longer than their entire body.
-They’ve got six legs with stiff spikes on them, and heads covered by a shield-like pronota.
-Adult roaches are often confused with other insects, like beetles, bed bugs, and water bugs.

 If you see an adult cockroach in your home or business, it’s important to note where you saw it.
 Just because you’ve only seen one roach, it doesn’t mean that there aren’t more.